erasromani/FinalProjectDRL.github.io/index.md

 ## Introduction
 Recent groundbreaking success in deep reinforcement learning(DRL) has attracted widespread interest.
-Recent research revealed that deep reinforcement learning has potential to optimization problem like vehicle routing problem[1],
+Recent research revealed that deep reinforcement learning has potential to optimization problem like travelling salesman problem[1](https://arxiv.org/pdf/1611.09940.pdf) ,vehicle routing problem [2]()[3],

 DRL agents can achieve human-level or even better control performance in varied fields,including robotics, game playing, self-driving and many others.
 In traffic area, DiDi,which is one of the leading  ride-hailing companies, has successfully deployed DRL agents for their order dispatch system.Due to high dimensionality of such systems, many complex dispatch systems can be improved using reinforcement learning agents.